-February 3, 2017 uary 29, 2016 (in m illions) Outstanding Debt: Term loan facilities and Senior First Lien Notes issued in connection with going-private transaction \$ - \$ 7,623 Unsecured notes and debentures issued prior to going-private transaction 2,453 2,853 Structured financing debt 3,464 3,411 Senior Secured Credit Facilities and First Lien Notes issued in connection with EMC merger transaction 31,638 - Senior Notes issued in connection with EMC merger transaction 3,250 - Existing EMC notes outstanding after the EMC merger transaction ("EMC Notes") 5,500 - Bridge facilities issued in connection with EMC merger transaction 4,000 Other 51 93 Total debt, principal amount 50,356 13,980 Carrying value adjustments (966) (349) Total debt, carrying value \$ 49,390 \$ 13,631
+Fe bruary 3, 2017 nuary 29, 2016 (in mi illions) Outstanding Debt: Term loan facilities and Senior First Lien Notes issued in connection with going-private transaction \$ \$ 7,623 Unsecured notes and debentures issued prior to going-private transaction 2,453 2,853 Structured financing debt 3,464 3,411 Senior Secured Credit Facilities and First Lien Notes issued in connection with EMC merger transaction 31,638 Senior Notes issued in connection with EMC merger transaction 3,250 Existing EMC notes outstanding after the EMC merger transaction ("EMC Notes") 5,500 Bridge facilities issued in connection with EMC merger transaction 4,000 Other 51 93 Total debt, principal amount 50,356 13,980 Carrying value adjustments (966) (349) Total debt, carrying value \$ 49,390 \$ 13,631

 To finance the EMC merger transaction, we issued an aggregate principal amount of \$45.9 billion in new debt, which included proceeds from the sale of the First Lien Notes and Senior Notes, as well as borrowings under the Senior Secured Credit Facilities (including the Revolving Credit Facility), the Asset Sale Bridge Facility, the Margin Bridge Facility, and the VMware Bridge Facility at the closing of the transaction.
-Additionally, on September 7, 2016, EMC had outstanding senior notes (the "EMC Notes") consisting of \$2.5 billion aggregate principal amount of its 1.875% Notes due June 2018, \$2.0 billion aggregate principal amount of its 3.375% Notes due June 2023.
+Additionally, on September 7, 2016, EMC had outstanding senior notes (the "EMC Notes") consisting of \$2.5 billion aggregate principal amount of its 1.875% Notes due June 2018, \$2.0 billion aggregate principal amount of its 2.650% Notes due June 2020 and \$1.0 billion aggregate principal amount of its 3.375% Notes due June 2023.
 The EMC Notes remain outstanding following the closing of the EMC merger transaction.